-There are in fact many awesome acitivists who organise, write, protest and educate, all in a peace- and meaningful way.
+There are in fact many awesome activists who organise, write, protest and educate, all in a peace- and meaningful way.

 That doesn’t change my narrative, however.

-None of these activities brought, or ever could bring, immediate relief to my problems.
+None of these activities could bring immediate relief to my problems.
 I was still subject to, and greatly affected by, all the political nonsense, I still had to pay taxes.

 So, further out I ventured, hoping for a light-bulb moment.
 And it came.
 By chance.

 At that time I had just moved abroad, to be by the beach, really.
 Living in a foreign country I had to become acquainted with new sets of rules (just because I oppose them, does not mean I don’t want to know them, quite the opposite!).

 I got a new driving license, bank account, etc. Basically, I had to go through many bureaucratic hoops to set up my life there.
 By the way, experiencing that in a country you didn’t grow up in, makes you realize even more how pointless, idiotic and cumbersome many of the things we are required to do are.

 One day I happened to read an article about a so called “flag theory”.
 It describes the process of setting up a number of “flags” (bank accounts, citizenship’s, businesses etc..) in different countries, allowing for more freedom by way of geographic arbitrage, essentially resulting in more options in terms of money management, tax obligations etc…

 Practically speaking, you build as many links to other jurisdictions as possible, you get to know them intimately, and then you navigate between them, taking advantage of loopholes, inefficiencies, and so on.